Harvard-IACS/2024-AC215/README.md

    - Knowledge of basic file input/output operations in Python, including reading from and writing to files, is vital for tasks involving data storage and manipulation.
    ​
 6. **General AI and ML Concepts:**
-   - While this course is centered around MLOps, a basic understanding of AI and machine learning concepts, including what models are and how they are trained, will set the context for many advanced topics.
+   - While this course is centered around AI-Ops, a basic understanding of AI and machine learning concepts, including what models are and how they are trained, will set the context for many advanced topics.

 It's important to note that while prior knowledge in these areas will provide a solid foundation, the course has been structured to ensure gradual progression.
 Even if you're not an expert in all of the prerequisites, a willingness to learn and engage actively in the course's hands-on components will be crucial for success.
 If you find yourself struggling with some concepts, we encourage leveraging the course resources, attending office hours, and participating in peer discussions to reinforce your understanding.
    ​